jaronbarends/language-buddy/docs/status.md

     pass").
 Not covered: a dedicated accessibility pass — remains open, not blocking evaluation.
 11. Define core data structures (session state shape, transcript shape) consistent with the state model — transcript must exclude the hidden opening instruction.
-12. ~~Add evaluation as a second slice once the full v0 conversation loop (steps 4–10) is solid and styled~~ — first pass done, 2026-08-13–2026-08-14 (see decisions.md, "Evaluation: first working implementation," and step 15 below): mock-verified, plain-text output only, structured output following as step 16.
+12. ~~Add evaluation as a second slice once the full v0 conversation loop (steps 4–10) is solid and styled~~ — done: first pass 2026-08-13–2026-08-14 (see decisions.md, "Evaluation: first working implementation," and step 15 below), structured output completed 2026-08-16 (step 16), with all follow-up items resolved by 2026-08-18 (steps 17–18) — no open items remain from this milestone.
     (Earlier phrasing here framed the follow-up as "the structured grammar/vocabulary/nuance fields requirements.md scopes" — **corrected 2026-08-18:** there was never an intention to build three literal category fields; requirements.md's phrase described feedback content, not a required schema shape.
 See step 17's confirmation.)